Holiday with Pets

 Set up a pet-friendly room

 If your pet doesn’t have separation anxiety and can manage to be alone in a room for a few hours, then this is a good option so your baby is kept away from all the noise and activities.
-This also works well if you haven’t had the chance to train your pet and expect him/her to be extra friendly with guests or begging for food.
+This also works well if you haven’t had the chance to train your pet and expect him/her to be extra friendly with guests or beg for food.
 Remember, not everyone is a dog/cat lover.
-Having a room set-up for pets, with cozy beds and treats, will ensure the pets are safe and calm; while also allowing any non-petlover guests to have a good time.
+Having a room set-up for pets, with cozy beds and treats, will ensure the pets are safe and calm; while also allowing any guests who aren’t really into pets or animals to have a good time.

 Let your family and friends know of ‘house rules’ ahead of time